Skip to main content

 Selected impact stories

-A few examples of real projects where I designed, debugged and improved cloud platforms with measurable impact.
+A few examples of real projects where I designed, debugged, and improved cloud platforms with measurable impact.

 Fixing EKS Cluster Autoscaler after AL2023 migration (IRSA + RBAC)